Skip to main content

 Defining JSON properties

-Each database driver behaves a bit differently when it comes to JSON properties.
+Each database driver behaves a bit differently when it comes to JSON properties: Some will parse the values for you automatically, while others will return them as JSON strings.
 MikroORM tries to unify the experience via JsonType.
-This type will be also used if we specify type: 'json'.
+This type will be also used if you specify type: 'json'.

 @Entity()